zirroneous/ciat-lonbarde-diy/rollz 5/README.md

  some mods needed to original design for this panel:
   - aux inputs (green) for avdogs and gongs.
-  - pulse cut switch for dogs and gongs
+  - "voice cut" switch for dogs and gongs
   - stereo output mixer
   - led drivers for 6, 4, and 6 rolls